lucascourot/Keep-It/README.md

  * Run "node ." to start the application
  * Open http://localhost:1337/

+### Known issues

+You might need to install packages like mongodb-server, redis-server, git and python on your system.

 ## Rest API

  * Register to the application thanks to the Register form on the homepage